MCresearch/Candela/docs/source/index.rst

 -----------

 Type `make` in the `Candela` directory to compile the executable `Candela.exe` in `\bin` directory.
-The default compiler is g++, which could be switched to other compiliers by changing `CC` in `Makefile`.
+The default compiler is g++, which could be switched to other compiliers by changing `CXX` in `Makefile`.

 -------------
 .. _Using-Candela: